swiftlang/swift-evolution/proposals/optional-iteration.md

 ## Introduction

 Optionals are a key feature of Swift and a powerful tool that seamlessly interacts with code;
-they comprise an elegant and concise syntax that serves a great means of brevity when it comes to expressing "act accordingly if there's a value, skip otherwise".
+they comprise an elegant and concise syntax that serves a great means in expressing "act accordingly if there's a value, skip otherwise".
 Some vivid examples are optional chaining with assignments, optional invocation `foo?()` and even `if let`.
 This proposal considers further supporting this convenience in `for-in` loops.